dalelotts/angular-bootstrap-datetimepicker/README.md

 ## Configuration

-Use the automated configuration generator (NOT AVAILABLE YET!) (please let me know if it does not work for your use case!), or see [https://dalelotts.github.io/angular-bootstrap-datetimepicker/](https://dalelotts.github.io/angular-bootstrap-datetimepicker/) for the automatically generated documentation.
+Use the [automated configuration generator](https://angular-bootstrap-datetimepicker.stackblitz.io/) (please let me know if it does not work for your use case!), or see [https://dalelotts.github.io/angular-bootstrap-datetimepicker/](https://dalelotts.github.io/angular-bootstrap-datetimepicker/) for the automatically generated documentation.